By Richard Carter

 Ernest Hemingway was born in Oak Park, Illinois, an upper- middle-class Chicago suburb.
 Clarence Hemingway, his father, was a doctor; his mother Grace had artistic and social pretensions.
 His childhood was idyllic, filled with fishing trips and excursions with his father.
-Yet the Oak Park of his boyhood, he said, "was a place of wide lawns and narrow minds."

 On July 2, 1961, battling manic depression, intense pain, and an army of physical ailments, Ernest Hemingway died of a self-inflicted gunshot wound at his Ketchum, Idaho, retreat.